jamescherti/stripspace.el/README.md

   (stripspace-restore-column t))
 ```

 (The `use-package` definition above uses `stripspace-local-mode`, which is preferred for enabling the mode selectively in specific major modes.
-For users who prefer enabling *stripspace* globally across all modes, they can instead enable `stripspace-global-mode`.
-Additionally, they can exclude certain major modes when `stripspace-global-mode` is enabled by adding major modes to `stripspace-global-mode-exclude-modes`.)
+Users who prefer to enable *stripspace* globally across all modes can instead enable `stripspace-global-mode`.
+Additionally, they can exclude certain major modes when `stripspace-global-mode` is enabled by adding those modes to `stripspace-global-mode-exclude-modes`.
+Special buffers are excluded by default because `stripspace-global-mode-exclude-special-buffers` is set to `t`.)

 ## Frequently asked question